Carl Foreman: Writer-Producer

 He signed a contract with MGM to adapt The Forty Days of Musa Dagh, at a fee of $275,000, but this film was never made.
 In 1962, he said "the bulk of Hollywood movies are old fashioned and creaky.
 There is nothing here to compare with the ferment of Great Britain, Italy, France or even Poland."

 Foreman's next big success was the film Born Free (1966), which Foreman produced.
 In 1968, Foreman announced he would produce a musical, The House of Madame Tellier, based on a story by Guy de Maupassant, with music by Dimitri Tiomkin, and book and lyrics by Freddy Douglas, but it was not produced.

 He wrote and produced Mackenna's Gold (1969) for Columbia.
-It had the same director, J. Lee Thompson, and star Gregory Peck, as Navarone.
-Gold was his first film shot in the US since High Noon.
+It had the same director, J. Lee Thompson, and star Gregory Peck, as Guns of Navarone.
+Mackenna's Gold was his first film shot in the US since High Noon.
 "I tried very hard to break the blacklist but I never succeeded", he said.
-The film was a flop.
+The film was a flop on release, but remains a perennial revival on TV.

 The Virgin Soldiers (1969), which his company made for Columbia, was a hit in Great Britain.
 His company also worked on Monsieur Lecoq (never completed) and Otley (1969).
 It developed a project called Fifteen Flags, about the Allied intervention in the Russian Civil War, but this was never completed as a film.

 Foreman's next big production was Young Winston (1972), about British wartime prime minister Winston Churchill, which he wrote and produced, with Richard Attenborough directing.
 It was not particularly successful; neither was Living Free (1972), a sequel to Born Free.